NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 ```

 ### Missing Dependencies
-Now we run into an entirely new issue:
+Running our previous `nix-build` invocation,  we run into an entirely new issue:

 ```console
 $ nix-build -E 'with import <nixpkgs> {}; callPackage ./icat.nix {}'